-After years of watching legal and courtroom dramas on television and in movies, many people think they can handle their own personal injury case without hiring a personal injury attorney.
+After years of watching legal and courtroom dramas on television and in movies, many people think they can handle their own personal injury cases without hiring a personal injury attorney.
 It may sound enticing to represent yourself in a court of law but there are many risks involved.

 While the law allows you to represent yourself in legal proceedings, avoid adding insult to injury.
 TV drama and the real world are very different.
 Odds are you do not know how the system works, and TV is not going to deal with the fine points of law.
 You wouldn’t perform a medical procedure you saw on TV, so why would you think you knew the ins and outs of the legal system?